22arw/megaphone/app/routes/api/api.md

 #### POST `/api/base/createBaseManager`

 |> Adds the Base Manager role for the currently logged in user.
 Only admins can add other Base Managers.
-See `/api/admin/createBaseManager`.
+See [Create Base Manager](#post-apiadmincreatebasemanager).

 Expects: